e-gineering/gitflow-helper-maven-plugin/README.md

 It does so by:

  * Enforcing [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) version heuristics in [Maven](http://maven.apache.org/) projects.
- * Coercing Maven to gracefully support the gitflow workflow without imposing complex CI job configurations or complex maven setups.
+ * Coercing Maven to gracefully support the gitflow workflow without imposing complex CI job configurations or complex Maven setups.
     * Setting distributionManagement repositories (for things like [maven-deploy-plugin](https://maven.apache.org/plugins/maven-deploy-plugin/)) based upon the current git branch.
     * SCM tagging builds for the master branch, using the CI server's repository connection information.
 (Zero Maven scm configuration necessary)
     * Promoting existing tested (staged) artifacts for release, rather than re-building the artifacts.
 Eliminates the risk of accidental master merges or commits resulting in untested code being released, and provides digest hash traceability for the history of artifacts.